The one-phase fractional Stefan problem: Definitions and well-posedness results

-The proof of existence and properties \eqref{thmfraclinf2-item1}--\eqref{thmfraclinf2-item5} is delayed to Appendix \ref{sec:WellPosednessInLInf}, where they are contained in Theorem \ref{thm:Linfty-dist}.
+The proof of existence and properties \eqref{thmfraclinf2-item1}--\eqref{thmfraclinf2-item5} (for a larger class of nonlocal operators) is delayed to Appendix \ref{sec:WellPosednessInLInf}, see Theorem \ref{thm:Linfty-dist}.
 We proceed in this way in order to concentrate immediately on the existence of free boundaries and propagation properties.

 We will also use a basic regularity result valid for our class of solutions, taken from \cite{AtCa10}. \begin{theorem} Under the assumptions of Theorem \ref{thm:bdddistsol}, the temperature $u=\Phi(h)$ is continuous, $u\in C(\R^N\times(0,T))$, with a uniform modulus of continuity for $t\geq \tau>0$.
 Additionally, if $\Phi(h_0)\in C_{\textup{b}}( \Omega)$ for some open set $\Omega\subset \R^N$, then $\Phi(h)\in C_{\textup{b}}(\Omega\times[0,T))$. \end{theorem}